Browse by Medical Category

 Shannon Stott, PhD Assistant Professor of Medicine

 The Stott laboratory is comprised of bioengineers and chemists focused on translating technological advances to relevant applications in clinical medicine.
 Speciﬁcally, we are interested in using microﬂuidics, biomaterials and imaging technologies to create tools that increase our understanding of cancer biology and of the metastatic process.
-In collaboration with the Toner, Haber and Maheswaran laboratories, we have developed a microﬂuidic device that can isolate extraordinarily rare circulating tumor cells (CTCs) from the blood of cancer patients.
-New microﬂuidic technologies are being developed for the isolation of other blood-based biomarkers such as exosomes and microvesicles.
-We are employing new imaging modalities and biomaterials to probe and characterize cancer cells in novel ways.
+The Stott laboratory has co-developed innovative microﬂuidic devices that can isolate extraordinarily rare circulating tumor cells (CTCs) from the blood of cancer patients.
+New microﬂuidic technologies are being developed for the isolation of other blood-based biomarkers such as exosomes and microvesicles as well as DNA.
 Ultimately, we hope that by working in close partnership with the molecular and cell biologists at the Mass General Cancer Center, we can create new tools that directly impact patient care.

 Shannon Stott, PhDPrincipal Investigator